react4j/react4j/docs/arez.md

 scope of the `render()` will schedule the component for re-rendering.

-As most event handlers within a `ReactArezComponent` component will either access or mutate observable state, the helper methods generated as a result of annotating a method with `@EventHandler` will default to being annotated with arez's `@Action` annotation.
-If you do not wish an event handler to be run as an action you can annotate the event handler with the {@api_url: @NoAutoAction::arez.NoAutoAction::} annotation.
-This can be useful if you want to explicitly control the actions parameters (i.e. to make the action run in a read-only transaction) or you want to optimize a frequently called event handler by removing the overhead associated with annotating a method with `@Action`.
+As most event handlers within a `ReactArezComponent` component will either access or mutate observable state, the helper methods generated as a result of annotating a method with `@Callback` will default to being annotated with arez's `@Action` annotation.
+If you do not wish an callback to be run as an action you can set the `initCallbackContext` parameter to `DISABLE`.
+This may be useful if you want to explicitly control the actions parameters (i.e. to make the action run in a read-only transaction) or you want to optimize a frequently invoked calback by removing the overhead associated with annotating a method with `@Action`.

 Below is a `Footer` component extracted from a [TodoMVC](http://todomvc.com/) implementation.
 It accesses the observable state `AppData.model.totalCount()`, `AppData.viewService.getFilterMode()` and